rampa069/nicfw880-manual/wiki/guides/multiwatch.md

 - Requires Main Menu → APRS → Use VFO to be set
 - Do not use squelch override on VFO assigned to APRS

+**BETA 06 Update - VFO Exclusion:**
+If APRS decoding is disabled but an APRS VFO is assigned (via Main Menu → APRS → Use VFO), that VFO will be automatically excluded from multiwatch.
+This prevents conflicts and ensures proper operation.

 See [APRS Guide](aprs.md) for more details.

 ## Troubleshooting